smudge/decks/railsconf-2022/slides.md

 </div>

 <!--
-and it worked! so, our work was done, right?
+and it worked! or... so we thought.

-well that's what we thought.
 -->

 ---